zachblume/confido-onsite-project/README.md

 -   src directory
 -   global layout in components/Layout/Layout
 -   Inter for font in \_app
+-   /health and /ping (pong) api routes

+db:

 -   SWR default config is keepPrevious: true
--   /health and /ping (pong) api routes
+-   useQuery hook for postgrest-js wrapped with useSWR